 Catechins are a group of antioxidants.
 One type of catechin — epigallocatechin — is found abundantly in green tea.
-Because Ujido carefully prepares matcha in order to preserve the level of antioxidants found in green tea leaves, you'll find the most catechins in Ujido Matcha.
+Because Ujido carefully prepares matcha in order to preserve the level of antioxidants found in green tea leaves, you'll find a high amount of catechins in Ujido Matcha.

-Studies tell us that catechins (and specifically epigallocatechin) will:
+Studies tell us that catechins (and specifically epigallocatechin) can:

 - Help you effortlessly burn off body fat8

 - Act as an anti-cancer agent in the body9

 - Defend your joints against painful inflammatory diseases, like arthritis12

 Matcha can be a helpful tool for those who are watching their waistline.
 It's highly concentrated, nutritious, and caffeinated, while still being nearly free from calories.
 Matcha does not place unnecessary stress on the body by raising blood pressure or heart rate and, as a result, will not spike cortisol or blood sugar levels.
 Because matcha helps to energize while keeping the body's systems in balance, it has the potential to reduce sudden or frequent food cravings.